 top of page

-Children don’t always have the language to say, “I need to move,” or “My body feels off”.
+Children don’t always have the language to say, “I need to move,” or “My body feels off.”
 Instead, they use movement as communication.
 Hanging upside down provides powerful sensory input that helps their nervous system reset and organise itself.

-2. It Stimulates the Vestibular System
+Stimulating the Vestibular System

-The vestibular system - located in the inner ear - is responsible for balance, spatial awareness and coordinating movement.
+The vestibular system, located in the inner ear, is responsible for balance, spatial awareness, and coordinating movement.
 When a child hangs upside down:

-• The fluid in the inner ear shifts
+• The fluid in the inner ear shifts.

-• Signals fire rapidly to the brain
+• Signals fire rapidly to the brain.

-• Their body becomes more aware of where it is in space
+• Their body becomes more aware of where it is in space.

 This can be calming for some children and alerting for others.
-Essentially, it helps them ‘reboot’ - either slowing them down or waking them up, depending on what their body needs.
+Essentially, it helps them ‘reboot’—either slowing them down or waking them up, depending on what their body needs.

-3. It Activates the Proprioceptive System
+Engaging the Proprioceptive System

-Upside down play also naturally engages the muscles and joints, giving the body deep pressure input.
+Upside-down play also naturally engages the muscles and joints, giving the body deep pressure input.
 This stimulates the proprioceptive system, which helps children feel grounded and regulated.
+Children who crave this type of input often also enjoy:

 • Jumping off furniture